 In the recent past, BC Hydro has identified issues with some of their infrastructure associated with water storage and flow conveyance within the Bridge-Seton hydroelectric complex.
-As a result, the storage of water in Downton Reservoir and conveyance of water through the system, including diversion of flows from Carpenter Reservoir to Seton Lake (via the diversion tunnels and generating units at Bridge 1 and 2), would be affected.
-A change from the typical N2-2P (i.e., post-Water Use Plan) operations will be required for a period of years to mitigate the issues and allow for the associated infrastructure to be fixed or replaced.
-The modified operations to account for the identified system constraints were first implemented in 2016.
-The changes that pertained specifically to Seton Lake in Year 4 (2016) were increased diversion flow volume from BR1 and BR2, particularly in spring, and reduced volume during fall, relative to previous monitoring years (Table 1.1).
+As a result, the storage capacity of Downton Reservoir has been reduced and conveyance of water through the system, including diversion of flows from Carpenter Reservoir to Seton Lake (via the diversion tunnels and generating units at Bridge 1 and 2), has been affected.
+This has resulted in a change from the typical N2-2P (i.e., post-Water Use Plan) operations to modified operations to compensate for the identified system constraints.
+Modified operations were first implemented in 2016 and are expected to continue for a number of years to mitigate the storage and conveyance issues and allow for the associated infrastructure to be fixed or replaced.
+The changes that pertained specifically to Seton Lake since the modified operations have been implemented include substantially increased diversion flow volume from BR1 and BR2, particularly in spring, and reduced volume during fall, relative to previous monitoring years (Table 1.1).

-Table 1.1Summary of Diversion Flow Volumes from the Bridge Generating Stations (BR1 and BR2) and Outflow Discharge Rates at Seton Dam & Generating Station for BRGMON-8 Monitoring Years to-date.
+Table 1.1 Summary of Diversion Flow Volumes and Average Discharge Rates from the Bridge Generating Stations (BR1 and BR2) for the BRGMON-8 Monitoring Years to-date based on hourly data provided by BC Hydro.

-Diversion Volume (Mm ) Avorago
+Diversion Volume (Mm ) Average

+Study All Discharge

-Study Year Spring a Summer Fall Winter All Seasons Total Average Rate (m ·s -1 )
+Year Spring a Summer Fall Winter Seasons Rate

+Total (m3⋅s-1)

 1 (2013) 537 631 719 757 2,645 84

 2 (2014) 334 722 673 865 2,593 82

 3 (2015) 585 830 658 805 2,878 91

 4 (2016) 1284 812 514 839 3,449 109

+5 (2017) 818 854 625 791 3,088 98